Our Team

 Marlena Sonn

-Marlena Sonn, CFP(r), is Solidaire’s Director of Finance & Investments.
+Marlena Sonn, CFP(r), is Solidaire’s Senior Strategist for Integrated Capital.
 A veteran finance professional with 14 years of experience in wealth management, Marlena leads Solidaire’s Integrated Capital strategies, collaborating with members, Board, staff, and movement partners to build community wealth via reparative, non-extractive investments.
 Marlena also provides strategic development and management of Solidaire’s financial and budgetary goals, as outlined in our Theory of Liberation.

 As the President and Founder of Amazonia Wealth Management, a New York City-based financial planning firm where she specialized in working with progressive, Ultra High Net Worth millennials, women, and family offices, Marlena provided the leadership in decarbonizing over $1Billion in investments, flanking the movement demands from Standing Rock and the Divest/Invest campaign.